ArafatAkashAkku/OnlyOffice/README.md

 **Solution:**
 - Document URL must be publicly accessible
-- Use ngrok for local development: `ngrok http 3000`
 - Ensure CORS is properly configured on your file server
 - Check network connectivity from Docker container to document URL